Deltares/D-FAST_Morphological_Impact/docs/techref.md

 ## Introduction

-The purpose of D-FAST Morphological Impact is to provide a first estimate of the bed level changes in the main channel if local measures were to be implemented outside the main channel.
+The purpose of D-FAST Morphological Impact is to provide a first estimate of the bed level changes in the main channel if local interventions were to be implemented outside the main channel.
 It is based on the conceptual WAQMORF framework originally developed by Sieben (2008).
 WAQMORF was developed for the SIMONA system.
 D-FAST Morphological Impact implements the same functionality based on results obtained from D-Flow Flexible Mesh.